TinyBase logoTinyBase β

 A reference to the new WsSynchronizer object.

 As well as providing a reference to the MergeableStore to persist, you must provide a configured WebSocket to send synchronization messages over.
+The path in the WebSocket URL is used by a WsServer as the path that the client joins.
+The MergeableStore Id does not select the server path.

 Instead of the raw browser implementation of WebSocket, you may prefer to use the Reconnecting WebSocket wrapper so that if a client goes offline, it can easily re-establish a connection when it comes back online.
 Its API is compatible with this Synchronizer.